AnnaZou1103/AnnaZou1103.github.io/_publications/2023-Resampling.md

 title: "On the Influence of Data Resampling for Deep Learning-Based Anomaly Detection: Insights and Recommendations"
 collection: publications
 permalink: /publication/2023-Resampling
-excerpt: 'This paper is under review.'
+excerpt: 'This paper on arxiv.'
 # date: 2022-08-02
 # venue: ''
 # citation: 'X. Ma, <b>H. Zou</b>.'